DumpsterDoofus/Twitch-Chat-Downloader/README.md

 1. Ensure the [.NET Core runtime](https://dotnet.microsoft.com/download) is on the path.
 2. Download and unzip the [release](https://github.com/DumpsterDoofus/Twitch-Chat-Downloader/releases/download/1.0.0/TwitchChatDownloader.7z).

+### Documentation

-3. In PowerShell (or similar terminal), run `dotnet TwitchChatDownloader.dll` to display the help, printed below for convenience:
+In PowerShell (or similar terminal), run `dotnet TwitchChatDownloader.dll` to display the help, printed below for convenience:

 ```
 TwitchChatDownloader 1.1.1